SaFi2266/WSNSping2014_TermProject/README.md

-WSNSping2014_TermProject - Forest Fire Monitoring
+WSNTermProject - Forest Fire Monitoring
 ========================

 For my project I will design a wireless sensor network that will take readings